How to use the Web API tile

 The Web API tile allows you to pull data from external web sources and display this data as a scalar or tabular value.
 For example, retrieving a list of open incidents from ServiceNow, events from Splunk, or displaying figures from a CRM database.

 The Web API tile can utilise any API which returns JSON.
 In particular, REST (Representational State Transfer) APIs, which are a type of stateless web API, are ideal.
 The tile can connect to services using various authorization methods (more details below).

-When creating a provider there are two types which control how the tile authenticates with the external API.
+The provider type controls how the tile authenticates with the external API:

 HTTP mode or method